-The Mustang Ambassador Program (MAP) teaches life and leadership skills to Colorado Springs area youth through equine assisted learning (EAL) with our trained Mustangs and dedicated educational professionals to promote self-awareness, self-confidence and self-direction.
-In doing so, the programming strives to grow the youths’ skills in responsibility, communication, relationships, problem solving and resilience.
+The Mustang Ambassador Program (MAP) teaches life and leadership skills to Colorado Springs area youth through equine assisted learning with our trained mustangs and dedicated educational professionals to promote self-awareness, self-confidence and self-direction.
+The programming strives to grow the youths’ skills in the areas of responsibility, communication, relationships, problem solving, and resilience.

-MAP needs include general operating funding as well as volunteers.
-Funding for feed and veterinary care are particularly useful for our 25 + rescued and adopted equines.
+MAP’s needs include general operating funding and volunteers.
+Funding for feed and veterinary care are particularly useful in caring for our 28 (and growing) rescued and adopted equines.

-Research finds that “nature deficit disorder” results in diminished use of senses, attention difficulties & results in higher rates of physical and emotional illness
+MAP combats “nature deficit disorder” which results in diminished use of senses, attention difficulties, and results in higher rates of physical and emotional issues.

 “My daughter has participated in MAP programming for 5 years.
 Every year I see her grow more and build on the leadership skills she learns.
 She uses the skills she has leaned at MAP and translates them into her daily life.
 I highly recommend MAP.” — Sarah Hintze, mom of a of MAP program participant